 Every work has two sides; merits and demerits.
 There are also some demerits of rooting your device.

-2) Update Issue: In my rooted tablet, when I tried to install an Android’s update it show that unable to install the update.
+In my rooted tablet, when I tried to install an Android’s update it show that unable to install the update.
 After un-rooting, I was successfully able to install the update.
-This problem not happens with all devices.
+This problem does not happen with all devices.

 After rooting, the security restrictions are also weak.
 This may infect your device by various viruses.
 In my opinion, if you want to do more with Android, then must try to root your device.
 I have rooted my all devices and enjoying the beauty of android.